 Our decisions are clear, our actions purposeful and consistent, and we are open and transparent as a company.

 Our people ensure that your freight is transported and arrives at its destination safely, 24 hours a day, seven days a week.
-We employ 600 people in Estonia and Finland, the largest part of whom (39%) are concentrated in and around Tallinn, 23% in Tapa, and 14% in Narva and its surrounds.
-In south Estonia – Tartu, Valga, Koidula and nearby stations – there is around 18% of our workforce by proportion and 6% of our group’s employees are located in Finland.
+We employ about 150 people in Estonia, the largest part of whom (40%) are concentrated in and around Tallinn, 31% in Tapa, and 14% in Narva and its surrounds.
+In south Estonia – Tartu, Valga, Koidula and nearby stations – there is around 15% of our workforce by proportion.

 The history of Operail is closely interlinked with the history of the Estonian railway.